 Principal Consultant, Leadership Development Team, Catholic Education SA

-Pam is currently a member of the Leadership Development Team at the Catholic Education SA, working with 17 principals in secondary and primary Catholic schools in the north-east and north-west regions of Adelaide.
+Pam is currently a member of the Leadership Development Team at the Catholic Education SA, working with 18 principals in secondary and primary Catholic schools in the southern and north-western regions of Adelaide.
 Pam was appointed to the inaugural SACE Board in 2008 and has been Chair of the Accreditation, Recognition, and Certification Committee of the SACE Board since 2012.

 With 17 years of experience in leading two R–12 Catholic co-educational colleges, Pam is also a Fellow and former President of the SA Branch of the Australian College of Educators, as well as a member of the Australian Institute of Company Directors and the Australia Professional Managers Association.
 Pam was awarded the MacKillop Medal for outstanding educational leadership in 2006 and the Catholic Superannuation Leadership Excellence Award in 2012.

-Pam is a current member of the UniSA Professional Educational Advisory Group and a former Director of the Association of Principals of Catholic Secondary Schools.Back to top
+Pam is a current member of the Executive of the SA Branch of the Australia College of Educators; the UniSA Professional Educational Advisory Group, and a former Director of the Catholic Association of Secondary Principals Australia .Back to top

 Board Member (ex officio)

 Chief Executive, SACE Board of South Australia

 Building on his research career at the Universities of Cambridge and Oxford, Martin and his family moved to South Australia in 2007.
 Here, he took up the position of Director of the Flinders Centre for Science Education in the 21st Century and then Strategic Professor in the Science of Learning at Flinders University.
 His children attended public schools in South Australia.